nomuzz/NIx-ProtonVPN/README.md

 You will need to have already imported your openvpn settings and replace the server names to match what you have used.
 Including your main network connection id.

-Will possibly add wireguard support and importing of vpn server files.
+Will possibly add support for importing vpn server files.
 This is just a hacky workaround for my own use.